Future Skills in an AI World: Customer Success Edition

 • Human connection at scale: As automation handles the routine, your impact comes from connection.

-Build now: Learn to use AI tools for health tracking and churn prediction.
+Learn to use AI tools for health tracking and churn prediction.
 Practise interpreting data through a customer’s lens.

-Apply later: Blend technology and empathy to create retention strategies that feel personalised even at scale.
+Blend technology and empathy to create retention strategies that feel personalised even at scale.

 Scenario 2: Finding New Purpose